Psychedelic Therapy for Trauma: Why Relationship Matters More Than the Medicine

 A Relational, Trauma-Informed Model

-Unlike shorter protocols, a relational psychedelic therapy model emphasizes pacing, personalization, and collaboration:
+Unlike shorter protocols, a trauma-informed psychedelic therapy model emphasizes pacing, personalization, and collaboration:

 • Ongoing Therapy First: Before any medicine work, we build a foundation of safety, regulation, and mutual trust.